encode/django-rest-framework/docs/api-guide/renderers.md

 **.format**: `'.api'`

+**.charset**: `utf-8`

 ---

 # Custom renderers

 To implement a custom renderer, you should override `BaseRenderer`, set the `.media_type` and `.format` properties, and implement the `.render(self, data, media_type=None, renderer_context=None)` method.

+The method should return a bytestring, which wil be used as the body of the HTTP response.

 The arguments passed to the `.render()` method are: